-Episode 01: Scott Belsky and the Messy Middle
+Episode 01: Scott Belsky and Navigating the Messy Middle

 We often celebrate the finish line of ambitious endeavors.
 But what about the volatile moments along the path to success?
 In 2005, Scott Belsky founded a company called Behance.
 Over a million users later, he sold to Adobe, where he now serves as the company’s Chief Product Officer.